 Self help is both a viable option in many cases of mental health difficulties and disorders and should be fully utilized regardless of one's other treatment choices.
 Whether someone utilizes

-professional help or not, self help should and must be a part of the healing process if there are going to be long-term gains in mental healing.
+professional help or not, self help should and must be a part of the healing process for long-term gains in mental healing.

-If we go to a doctor, lay ourselves on the table and expect him to "fix it" with pills or any other way, we are kidding ourselves.
-We have a personal responsibility to help ourselves, and a professional is there only to help us along in that process.
-Take responsibility for yourself.
+If we go to a doctor, lay ourselves on the table and expect the doctor to "fix" us with pills or some other way, we are delegating responsibility for our own lives to someone else.
+One of the first steps toward recovery is to accept personal responsibility over our own health and mental health; a professional can only facilitate help in that process, but ultimately, we need to take responsibility for our own mental health.
 See NAMI mental health recovery

-Self help then, is one of those first steps in every treatment plan, from the moment one realizes he is having difficulties, until one's symptoms have gone into remission.
-We have to help ourselves, we have to work, fight, to overcome our symptom, our mental health disorder or difficulties.
+Decisions we make in mental health treatment, and self-help, are ultimately our decisions, rather than our doctor's.
+Self help is one of the first steps in any treatment plan, from the moment one recognizes mental health difficulties, until one's symptoms have gone into remission, and in preventive measures.
+Work hard for better mental health, educate yourself, fight, struggle to overcome negative symptoms, mental health disorder or difficulties.
 It takes much effort, like the butterfly coming out of the cocoon.
 We can emerge a different and stronger person.

 Don't Resign Yourself to a Label and Medication Based on the Medical Model